Scopeweb/slate/source/index.html.md

 { "message": "User with this email exists", "status": 200 }
 ```

-This endpoint allows user upload an image for a new gig
+This endpoint checks the email is in used.

 ### HTTP Request